 In the Mekong Delta, factory fish farms are often established with little or no oversight.
 Untreated wastewater from the fish ponds flows directly into the river.
 The medicine, chemicals, feces, and other pathogens it contains harm the river’s natural ecosystem, affecting the wildlife in the river.
 Antibiotic-resistant bacteria have been found in some parts of the Mekong Delta as a result of the release of pond sludge into local waterways.

 For many people in South Vietnam, the heavily-polluted Mekong is also the main source of drinking water.
 The tainted water can cause lasting damage to people and their environment.
 During floods, the fields of the Mekong Delta have also become contaminated with the pollutants carried in the river.

-Some supermarkets have now reacted to the criticism: French-based Carrefour discontinued selling swai fish in January 2017.
-More retailers are following suit because all previous attempts to establish a certified, controlled swai supply chain have failed and the effects of swai-farming on the environment cannot be effectively controlled.
+Some supermarkets have now reacted to the criticism: French supermarket chain Carrefour discontinued selling swai fish in January 2017.
+More retailers are following suit while all previous attempts to establish a certified, controlled swai supply chain have failed and the effects of swai-farming on the environment is not effectively controlled.

 Today, about half of the fish we eat come from fish farms, which you might think protect the world’s oceans and the fish within.
 However, fish in the farms must be fed fishmeal.
 Fishmeal is made from — fish.
 To produce this fishmeal, countless tons of fish are caught in the open sea every year.
 Factories then process these fish into fishmeal through a very energy-intensive process.